mileistone/study_resources/questions.md

 - receptive field calculation
 - why we don't need bias in conv when networks are pluged in bn
 - backpropagation of pooling layer and bn
+- exponential_moving_average
+- translation invariance and translation equalvariance
+- the implementation of dilated conv in tf

 ### Object detection
 - one stage vs two stage